pcuzner/fioloadgen/README.md

 | ```fiodeploy.lock``` | deploy script | used as a lock file to prevent multiple deploys running

 ## TODO List
-- [x] implement a wait parameter when running an fio job
+- [x] implement a wait parameter in the CLI when running an fio job

-- [ ] UI phase 0 - define the UI structure and components
+- [x] UI - define the UI structure and components
-- [ ] UI phase 1 - view results
+- [x] UI - view results from db
+- [-] UI - show profiles, submit jobs (submit remaining)
-- [ ] UI phase 2 - use chart.js to visualize the results
+- [X] UI - add use chart.js to visualize the results a run
-- [ ] UI phase 3 - use the rest API to drive testing from the web UI
-- [ ] UI extend the container to include other benchmarking tools
+- [ ] extend the container to include other benchmarking tools
+- [ ] all the service to be separate from the cli
+- [ ] provide an fioservice container that can be run on the target infrastructure, instead of locally